jcmullwh/image_project/README.md

 ```

 - Writes the result next to the input as `image_4k.jpg` (same extension preserved).
-- Defaults to a 3840px long edge; override with `--target-long-edge 4096`, etc.
+- Defaults to a 3840px long edge and uses the configured aspect ratio (config defaults to 16:9); override with `--target-long-edge`, `--target-aspect-ratio`, or explicit `--target-width/--target-height`.
 - Provide a custom Real-ESRGAN binary with `--realesrgan-binary /path/to/realesrgan-ncnn-vulkan`.
 - Provide a custom models directory with `--model-path /path/to/models` (folder containing *.param/*.bin).